Hochfrequenz/python_template_repository/README.md

 By default it uses Python version 3.9.

-## How to use this Repository on Your Maschine
+## How to use this Repository on Your Machine

 This introduction assumes that you have tox installed already ( see [installation instructions](https://tox.readthedocs.io/en/latest/install.html)) and that a `.toxbase` environment